-The graduate program in the Department of Geological Sciences offers Master of Science (MS) and Doctorate of Philosophy (PhD) degree programs in geological sciences.
-Students are trained to conduct research that leads to publishable work, advancing knowledge in one of the following subdisciplines: environmental geosciences, sedimentology and surficial processes, and geochemistry and petrology.
+The graduate program in the Department of Geological Sciences offers Master of Science (MS) and Doctor of Philosophy (PhD) degree programs in geological sciences.
+Students are trained to conduct research that leads to publishable work, advancing knowledge in one of the following focus areas: Climate Systems Dynamics, Modern and Ancient Life, Natural Resources, Geophysics and Remote Sensing, Natural Hazards and Environmental Remediation.
 As research activities are often diverse and interdisciplinary, students are encouraged to tailor their study to their individual interests with the help of faculty members.

-The small size of the department allows students to develop strong relationships with the faculty, and the curriculum is heavily research-based, reflecting industry standards.
-The program also emphasizes Earth surfaces processes and sedimentology, which is unique in the SUNY system.
+The small size of the department allows students to develop strong relationships with the faculty, their peers, and the undergraduate students.
+The curriculum is heavily research-based, reflecting current geologic knowledge and practices.
 Funding is available to both MS and PhD students in the form of scholarships and stipends through teaching and research assistantships.

-The program also regularly hosts field excursions and seminars held by noted geologists.
-Recent field trips include Florida, Wyoming, Canada, Chile, East Africa and Mexico.
+The program regularly hosts seminars held by noted geologists and offers field excursions.
+Recent field trips include California, West Texas, Florida, Wyoming, and East Africa.

 - PHD in Geological Sciences